-Visual Art - Art - One Semester or Full Year
+Visual Art - Art

 This Visual Art course will incorporate aspects of two-dimensional art including: painting, drawing and printmaking, three-dimensional art (sculpture) and Design.
 This course reinforces prior learning with an emphasis on skills acquisition and refinement.
 Students will use a variety of skills, media and techniques to translate ideas and concepts into visual statements.